yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 The main tasks for this exercise are as follows:

-1. Assign a custom domain name to the Azur AD tenant
+1. Assign a custom domain name to the Azure AD tenant

 1. Configure AD DS in the Azure VM